 I was born and raised in the suburbs of Detroit, Michigan.
 Our family adventures to the slopes of Northern Michigan is where the real magic began.
 My enthusiastic parents introduced me to alpine skiing at the age of four, and that was it.
 Little did I know how that first moment I felt my skis floating down the massive 300-foot slopes at the Otsego Ski Resort would shape my life.
 School—I got through it and boogied directly to Aspen, Colorado at the ripe age of 19.
 I lived the life of a committed ski bum, teaching for the Aspen Ski Company and working evening restaurant shifts so I could master my passion for skiing and a life adventuring in the Elk Mountains.
 It wasn’t until I met my true love, Michael Kennedy, at the Sundeck Restaurant on top of Aspen Mountain, that I truly embraced my commitment to adventure of all kinds.
 My mission in life is quite simple—to connect people so they too can fulfill their inspired dreams and that is why I created the 5Point Film Festival.

-Chairman - After a childhood filled with family vacations to countless state and national prks, Connor Coleman embarked on a career in non-profit land conservation.
+President - After a childhood filled with family vacations to countless state and national prks, Connor Coleman embarked on a career in non-profit land conservation.
 He now works with landowners across the West to sustainably manage their land while residing above Carbondale.

-Vice-Chairman - in 2007, Fitz started an online radio show, the Dirtbag Diaries.
+Vice-President - in 2007, Fitz started an online radio show, the Dirtbag Diaries.
 Today, he is the owner and creative director of Duct Tape Then Beer, a digital agency that focuses on meaningful storytelling.
 Fitz lives in Seattle, Washinton, with his wife, Becca and son, Teplin.